ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0. This creates a script that switches the current user to the user betty

 1. This creates a script that prints the effective username of the current user.

+2. This creates a script that prints all the groups the current user is part of.